Lawrence Rothman: Composing and scoring

 In 2010, Rothman scored The Runaways, a biopic film on the Joan Jett fronted female rock band The Runaways, starring Kristen Stewart and Dakota Fanning.
 In 2017, Rothman scored the News Emmy nominated New York Times Great Performers 2017 series short films starring Nicole Kidman, Timothée Chalamet, Saoirse Ronan, Jake Gyllenhaal and more.
 In 2018, Rothman scored a short film on the life of occult filmmaker Kenneth Anger for Gucci and Systems Magazine.
-Additionally, Rothman has scored short films for Levis, Prada, Bvlgari, BMW, MAC Cosmetics and Alexander McQueen.
+Additionally, Rothman has scored short films for Levis, Prada, Lexus, Bvlgari, BMW, MAC Cosmetics and Alexander McQueen.